AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 !!!
 Success "Material 3 is using some special CIE-Lch(\*) calculation to determine secondary and tertiary tonal palettes"
     The secondary color shows that especially with its right/left direction.
 The tertiary color is always to the right.
 Both secondary and tertiary colors show a nonlinear difference though!

 !!!
-Fail "Even CIE-Lch(uv) shows different Hue differences, altough this wheel should have evenly distributed colors"
+Fail "Even CIE-Lch(uv) shows different Hue differences, although this wheel should have evenly distributed colors"

 ###:material-home-floor-3: Experiment 4: do color wheels show something?